Snake Meaning and Symbolism

 Among the aboriginal tribes, a snake is considered to be a powerful spirit animal whose skin was used before for making medicine bags.
 According to some folktales, a person breaking any rule or law within the community would be punished by getting bitten by a serpent.
 Garter snakes symbolize jealousy and cruelty.
 The Mayan tribes worshipped the snake deity, Kukulkan.

 In their rituals and traditions, snakes define divinity, eternity, and materiality.
 Lord Shiva, a Hindu God whose neck is coiled three times with a snake, represents creation, preservation, and destruction.
 The sacred thread of Lord Ganesha is shown as a snake.
 Therefore, different Hindu sects revere it like other deities.
-According to some superstitions, death due to snake bite will give misery in the next birth.
+According to some superstitions, death due to a snake bite will give misery in the next birth.

 In Hindu villages, snake charmers/wranglers were often called to hypnotize snakes who invaded somebody’s house.